(Adds details from conference call; updates share movement)

-Analysts on average had expected a profit of 4 cents per share on sales of $6.43 billion, according to Thomson Reuters I/B/E/S.
+Analysts on average had expected adjusted earnings of 40 cents per share and revenue of $8.39 billion, according to Thomson Reuters I/B/E/S.